WiDayn/widayn.github.io/_pages/about.md

 I was involved in three College Students’ Innovation Program projects, one of which was at the national level and two at the university level.
 During my time at the university, I received multiple university-level scholarships.

-In terms of competitions, I have won one national-level award, one provincial-level award, and several university-level awards.
+In terms of competitions, I have won two national-level award, two provincial-level award, and several university-level awards.

 # 🔥 News
 [^_^]: #- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.